knative/func/templates/node/events/README.md

 incoming HTTP requests.
 Additionally, this example function is written asynchronously, returning a `Promise`.
-If your function does not perform any asynchronous execution, you can safely remove the `async` keyword from the function, and return raw values intead of a `Promise`.
+If your function does not perform any asynchronous execution, you can safely remove the `async` keyword from the function, and return raw values instead of a `Promise`.

 ## Local execution